Allen Lee Davis: Electrical parameters

 The maximum power was 15.0kW, which is approximately equal to 11.2hp.
 For comparison, the maximum output of a standard U.S. 15-Amp electrical outlet is 1.8kW or 1.3hp.

-The total energy used was 299.4kJ or 284Btu, over a period of 38seconds.
+The total energy used was 299.4kJ or 284BTU, over a period of 38seconds.

-A Btu is defined as the amount of energy required to raise the temperature of one pound of water by one degree Fahrenheit.
+A BTU is defined as the amount of energy required to raise the temperature of one pound of water by one degree Fahrenheit.
 Davis weighed 350pounds.
-284Btu is the amount of heat needed to raise 350pounds of water 0.8degrees Fahrenheit.
+284BTU is the amount of heat needed to raise 350pounds of water 0.8degrees Fahrenheit.
 An average male body contains about 58±8% water.

 Controversy

 Davis's execution gained nationwide media attention after he bled profusely from the nose while being electrocuted.
 Also during his time in the electric chair, Davis suffered burns to his head, leg, and groin area.

 A subsequent investigation concluded that Davis had begun bleeding before any electricity was applied.
 He had been taking blood thinning medication for an unrelated health problem.
 It was concluded that the electric chair had functioned as designed, and the Florida Supreme Court upheld electrocution as a means of capital punishment.
 However, a dissenting justice published photos of the aftermath of the incident in an attempt to argue that the practice of capital punishment by electrocution was outdated, and that any future executions should be carried out through lethal injection.
+Furthermore, appellate attorney Marty McClain, who had represented Davis while Davis filed appeals on death row, analyzed the results from a second, independent autopsy requested by Thomas Harrison Provenzano, another death row inmate who had initially been scheduled to die in the electric chair soon after Davis, and Provenzano's attorneys.
+McClain observed that Davis's body sustained fewer burns than the bodies of other inmates electrocuted in Florida, but that his brain was hardly damaged by the electricity: "There was no evidence that his brain was cooked.
+That means the brain was more likely to be functioning.
+That would be consistent with evidence of breathing [after the electrocution]."

-In 1999, the state of Florida heard a petition from Thomas Harrison Provenzano, another death row inmate, arguing that the electric chair was a "cruel and unusual punishment", with Davis' execution cited as an example of an inhumane death.
+In 1999, the state of Florida heard a petition from Provenzano in which Provenzano argued that the electric chair was a "cruel and unusual punishment", with Davis' execution cited as an example of an inhumane death.

 As of 2024, Davis was the last Florida inmate executed by electric chair.
 Since the 2000 execution of Terry Melvin Sims, all subsequent executions were by lethal injection, and lethal injection is Florida's primary method of execution.
 However, inmates may still choose electrocution.
-As of 2024, only Wayne C. Doty has opted for death by electrocution; Doty is still alive, and his execution date has yet to be set.
+As of 2024, only Wayne C. Doty has expressed wanting to die by electrocution; Doty is still alive, and his execution date has yet to be set.

+Aftermath

+The Florida Department of Corrections placed Davis's body in his brother's custody.
+His brother Richard scheduled Davis's body to be cremated on July 14, 1999, but his cremation was postponed from that date due to Provenzano requesting an independent autopsy on Davis.